AlexGamerNice/Centrecomcrawler/README.md

 # Centrecom Laptop Web Scraper

-This Python script scrapes laptop product data from Centrecom's website and saves the results in both JSON and CSV formats.<br>
+This Python script scrapes product data (originally for laptops) from Centrecom's website and saves the results in both JSON and CSV formats.

-Literally generated this readme with chatgpt.
-Still it could be useful for a specific purpose.
+Literally generated this readme (and code) with chatgpt.
+Still it could be useful.

 ---